 Forest’s interface is simple, but also very cute.
 What’s more – if you want to support a cause, you can use your virtual coins to plant real trees (so far, more than 465 000 trees have been planted).

 Why you’ll like it: Forest is a great visual stimulation that will help you stay focused on work and gives an extra incentive to stay productive, helping the environment at the same time.

 There are plenty of times during the workday when we simply lack motivation.
-Focus Booster is an app that has been developed to help individuals fight procrastination and complete their daily tasks.
+Focus Booster is a time management app that has been developed to help individuals fight procrastination and complete their daily tasks.

 Focus Booster is based on the principles of the Pomodoro technique.
 You can set different Pomodoro timers for different clients to simplify time-tracking and invoicing.
 This makes the app a great choice for freelancers who work with multiple clients.
 Pomodoro sessions are automatically recorded, so you can review how you’ve spent your time and improve productivity in the long run.

 Why you’ll like it: Using Focus Booster’s timers, you’ll enhance focus and remove anxiety that occasionally appears when facing incomplete to-do lists.

 Do you want to drink more water, establish a new exercise routine, or form other habits?
 One of the apps that can help you is HabitMinder, a habit tracking and motivation app that will help you form healthy habits and keep you accountable using tools like mini apps and sessions screens.
 You can create your own habits to track or choose from more than 50 predefined habits, like stretching or healthy eating, to get you started.